 by A Nieora

-Thank you to everyone in Perivale who voted for me on 22nd May.
-I got 1,165 votes.
-Unfortunately this was not enough to get in but I came 5th.
+Thank you to everyone in Perivale who voted for me on 22nd May 2014.
+I received 1,165 votes as an independent candidate but was not successfully elected.